Table of Contents

 • Predictive analysis to proactively find vulnerabilities in systems or processes

-The finance sector's AI drive has focused on theft and fraud prevention.
+The finance sector's AI drive has focused on preventing theft and fraud.
 The types of AI technologies used for cybersecurity in finance include machine learning, GenAI, and deep learning for:

 • Identification of unusual behavior that provides early warning of data breaches